bakarr86/React-Pets/README.md

+Get information about pet using the cat/dog API and you can list your favorite pets.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.